mcuntz/ncvue/README.rst

 has to do, for example, ``sudo apt install python3-tk`` on Linux or ``brew install python3 python-tk`` on macOS with Homebrew_.

-We also provide standalone applications for Windows and macOS that come with everything needed to run ``ncvue`` including Python:
+We also provide standalone applications for macOS and Windows that come with everything needed to run ``ncvue`` including Python:

-  - `ncvue 6.1.dev4 Windows`_
-  - `ncvue 6.0 CTk Intel`_ and `ncvue 6.0 CTk ARM`_ for Intel and ARM
-    processors, resp., for macOS 15 [Sequoia] using CustomTkinter_
-  - `ncvue 6.0 Intel`_ and `ncvue 6.0 ARM`_ for Intel and ARM
+  - macOS: `ncvue 6.2 Intel`_ and `ncvue 6.0 ARM`_ for Intel and ARM
-    processors, resp., for macOS 15 [Sequoia] in Aqua look
+    processors, resp., for macOS 15+ [Sequoia]

-Older versions are:

-  - `ncvue 5.1 CTk Intel`_ and `ncvue 5.1 CTk ARM`_ for Intel and ARM
-    processors, resp., for macOS 14 and 15 [Sonoma, Sequoia] using CustomTkinter_
-  - `ncvue 5.1 Intel`_ and `ncvue 5.1 ARM`_ for Intel and ARM
-    processors, resp., for macOS 14 and 15 [Sonoma, Sequoia] in Aqua look
-  - `ncvue 4.0`_ for macOS 10.x with Intel processor
+  - Windows: `ncvue 6.2`_

-`ncvue 4.0` should work from macOS 10.13 (High Sierra) onward on Intel processors. `ncvue > 5.0` is either for Intel processors or for Apple Silicon (ARM) chips.
-It comes in the standard Aqua look or uses the CustomTkinter_ UI-library.
+`ncvue > 5.0` is either for Intel processors or for Apple Silicon (ARM) chips.
 The apps > v5.0 are notarized by Apple and might take a short while on first opening.

 Quick usage guide